pirocorp/Kubernetes/03. Security and Policies/README.md

 ### LimitRange

 Applying limits on namespace level.
+LimitRange can have requests.
+Pod requests must be conformed by LimitRange requests.

 ```yaml
 apiVersion: v1